pat28229/Desktop-companion/README.md

 # Desktop-companion
-a work of my product design class in order to open the render file, you need keyshot 11 or latest version
+a work of my product design management class

+in order to open the render file, you need keyshot 11 or latest version

 go modify your own destop companion!